Radiation Oncology Residency

-The Cancer Biology Division has as its emphasis the study of molecular mechanisms of radiation action, new drug discovery and characterization, and basic cancer biology.
+The Division of Cancer Biology has as its emphasis the study of molecular mechanisms of radiation action, new drug and biomarker discovery and characterization, and basic cancer biology.

-The Physics and Computing Division develops and implements state-of-the-art imaging tools that allow radiation oncologists to better understand the various dose delivery systems and to aid in the development of newer techniques of dose delivery.
-The Division also has an active cancer nanotechnology program.
+The Division of Therapeutic Medical Physics develops and implements state-of-the-art imaging tools that allow radiation oncologists to better understand the various dose delivery systems and to aid in the development of newer techniques of dose delivery.

-The Departmental faculty include fourteen ABR-certified radiation oncologists (including those at our satellite facilities), seven ABR-certified radiation physicists, five radiation/cancer biologists, two faculty members devoted largely to education, and joint faculty from the Department of Computer Science.
+The Departmental faculty include twenty two ABR-certified radiation oncologists (including those at our affiliate clinics), twelve ABR-certified medical physicists, four radiation/cancer biologists, two faculty members devoted largely to education, three faculty members involved in LEAN management and human factors research, and joint faculty from the Department of Computer Science.
 Most are actively involved in the clinical care of oncology patients, teaching and/or research.
-In addition to mentoring residents, faculty members are also involved in education and training programs for medical students, graduate students, radiation therapists, medical dosimetrists and practicing physicians.
+In addition to mentoring radiation oncology and medical physics residents, faculty members are also involved in education and training programs for medical students, graduate students and postdoctoral fellows, radiation therapists and medical dosimetrists.
 They have ongoing research programs, hold leadership roles in national clinical protocol development, and make regular contributions to scientific conferences at the local, regional, national and international levels.

 In order to be eligible for our radiation oncology residency training program, an applicant must: